310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% endbubble %}

 {% bubble Hiiro %}
 Mhm.
 But before coming here, I asked Aira to teach me all about it.
 Apparently, there are various kinds of games here.
-I’m interested in trying the one where you ride a horse.
+I’m interested in the one where you ride a horse.

 It’s been a while since I last went horseback riding.
 I thought that people in the city don’t ride horses, but it seems like I was wrong!
 {% endbubble %}

 {% bubble Chiaki srsthinking %}
-Ah, the merry-go-round?
+Ah, do you mean the merry-go-round?
 Can that really be called horseback riding…?
 Mmm~…
 {% endbubble %}

 {% bubble Chiaki curious %}
-…Anzu, you’re tugging on my clothes.
-Is something the matter?
+…Anzu, why’re you tugging on my clothes?
 “We should head over to the show”?

 You’re right.
 The hero show’s starting soon.